 The activation design embraced bold typography, flat color treatments, and motion-led graphics to create a space that felt alive and deeply tied to Austin’s culture.
 Inspired by street murals and event flyers, the system balanced TikTok’s playful identity with the artistic energy of the city, giving the brand a physical language that stood out while still feeling authentic to its surroundings.
 Every detail, from signage to stage graphics, was designed to shift fluidly between programming moments, turning each panel, market stall, and networking area into part of a cohesive narrative.
 This marked TikTok’s first major physical presence at the festival and the design system became the foundation for how the platform would visually represent itself at events worldwide.

 The defining visual element of the event design was the custom warp camo pattern, a bold and fluid motif that captured TikTok’s sense of constant motion and creativity.
 Its layered, flowing shapes created a dynamic energy across every surface, tying together stages, signage, and digital environments into one cohesive experience.
 The pattern brought a sense of depth and movement that reflected the diversity of TikTok’s content ecosystem, while also grounding the activation in Austin’s artistic and experimental spirit.
 It became a visual signature for the event, proving how a single, well-crafted design element can unify and elevate a complex brand experience.
-Working with our copywriting team, we landed on the tagline "POV You're At SXSW" as a nod to our platform trends, and this was repeated throughout the event and on the brand ambassador merch as well.
+Working with our copywriting team, we landed on the tagline "POV You're At SXSW" as a nod to our platform trends, and this was repeated throughout the event and on the brand ambassador merch as well, it became a rallying cry and a constant typographical motif in our phyisical space.

 The warp camo pattern quickly evolved beyond this activation, becoming a foundational asset for TikTok’s global brand system.
 Its versatility allowed creative teams to scale the visual identity across international events while maintaining the energy, depth, and sense of motion that made this design distinctive.
 The result was a blueprint for a brand language that not only stood out at SXSW but also became a recognizable hallmark of TikTok’s maturing identity on the world stage.
 Our product focus and integration was around TikTok Live and how this could all be shared at scale both to shop and entertain audiences.